An educational writer creates a wide range of educational materials not just for regular schools but for individual learners as well.

 Becoming a historical writer is a boon for a humanist, who still wants to make some money by educating others about crucial events of the past.

 If you only look at the list of current bestsellers, you’ll find that many of them sit in the historical niche and are written by educators who developed an engaging writing style, mixing storytelling with real historical events.

 Related content: 10 best websites with history writing jobs.

 There are so many writing opportunities for educational writers.
 You just need to know where to look.
-In this article, I’ve shared the 12 best jobs for educational writers, but the list goes on.
+In this article, I’ve shared the best freelance jobs for educational writers, but the list goes on.